 There’s a lot to do, with a playground, horseshoe pits, a tennis court, picnic tables, and barbecues.
 The family pooch will enjoy the dog park, and the community garden is an inspiration to those who grow their own produce.

 Bruno Farnocchia Memorial Park (4800 Rio Nido Road, Rio Nido, 707-869-9184)

 Technically, Pee Wee Golf & Arcade is about a mile from Rio Nido in Guerneville, but this blast from the past is a must for area visitors.
 It’s an old-style, 36-hole mini-golf spot just perfect for vacationing families.

-Kids will love the décor, which consists of characters like a giant T-Rex, a moving spider trap, big turtles and monkeys, a huge sun head, castles, windmills, and dragons, “spooky” ghosts and a couple of cannibals cooking dinner.
+Kids will love the décor, which consists of characters like a giant T-Rex, a moving spider trap, big turtles and monkeys, a huge sun head, castles, windmills, dragons, “spooky” ghosts, and a couple of cannibals cooking dinner.
 It’s all very colorful and retro, and lots of fun.

 Pee Wee Golf & Arcade (16155 Drake Road, Guerneville, 707-869-9321)

 Step Back in Time at Rio Nido Lodge

 Built nearly a century ago, historic Rio Nido Lodge is rich with history and reminders of long-ago eras.